Productboard is the Agentic Product System.

 Building Customer Importance Scores

-Every time you link feedback to a feature idea and assign it a certain level of importance, you contribute to that feature idea's Customer Importance Score.
-A high Customer Importance Score indicates a feature that your customers really want—or desperately need.
+Every time you link feedback to a feature idea and assign it a level of importance, you contribute to that feature idea's Customer Importance Score.
+A high score indicates a feature your customers strongly want or need, and it's one of the signals Spark uses when surfacing opportunities.

-Your best sources of user feedback are often your colleagues on customer-facing teams, like Sales and Customer Success.
-Adding colleagues as contributors allows them to create new notes without giving them edit access over your features or roadmaps.
-You can also create feedback forms for them to fill out, ensuring you're collecting the kind of information you need.
+Your best sources of user feedback are often colleagues on customer-facing teams like Sales and Customer Success.
+Add colleagues as contributors so they can create notes without getting edit access to your features or roadmaps.
+You can also create feedback forms to collect information in a consistent format.

 Setting up your first portal

-Portals are interactive interfaces you can share with colleagues and customers to collect votes and feedback on ideas you're still considering and features that are planned.
-You can also use portals to share what's currently in beta or what's recently been launched—an effective way to keep customers informed and boost new feature adoption.
+Portals are interactive interfaces you share with colleagues and customers to collect votes and feedback on ideas you're still considering.
+Use them to share what's in beta or recently launched, keeping customers informed and driving new feature adoption.

 Collaborate on product-related documents

-Document boards behave like other boards in that they live in teamspaces and are integrated with your workspace and product hierarchy, meaning you're able to embed items like features and insights in-line during a discussion or tag teammates in a comment to get their attention.
+Document boards live in and integrate with your workspace and product hierarchy.
+You can embed features and insights inline during a discussion, or tag teammates in a comment to get their attention.

 Prioritize your work against your business needs

 Productboard's prioritization tools help you decide what to build next.
-Gather all your ideas into one place, surface the most promising ideas, and plan your upcoming releases.
+Gather all your ideas in one place, surface the most promising ones, and plan your upcoming releases.
+Spark builds on this foundation by surfacing evidence-backed opportunities ranked from across your connected data, so prioritization reflects what customers actually need, not just what's loudest in the room.

 Product hierarchy

-All of your ideas live in a single flexible hierarchy.
-Think of your hierarchy like a filing cabinet—one you can sort, filter, search, and rearrange easily.
-Add features (and subfeatures) to your hierarchy, then create different boards to see your features displayed in useful ways.
+All your ideas live in a single flexible hierarchy.
+Think of it as a filing cabinet you can sort, filter, search, and rearrange easily.
+Add features and subfeatures to your hierarchy, then create different boards to display your features in useful ways.

 Strategic planning